4 and 5 May 2019

 (Above: Kate Hudson in her studio)

-Mayor Peter Clarke said Council was proud to continue as the major funder of the Nillumbik Artists Open Studios, which runs over the weekends of 17-18 and 24 – 25 November.
+Mayor Peter Clarke said Council was proud to continue as the major funder of the Nillumbik Artists Open Studios:

 “Nillumbik Artists Open Studios showcases diverse visual arts practices from painting, photography and printmaking to ceramics, sculpture, textiles and glass.
 There is something for everyone.
 It serves not only as a culturally enriching experience for the community but also as a tourism drawcard to the Shire,” Cr Clarke said.